 The Lack of Street Crime in Cuba

-Some destinations that are popular with tourists are notorious for petty crime, and Barcelona is an unfortunate victim of its own popularity in this respect.
-Granted, you might not think it’s particularly petty when someone snatches your bag from your arms and sprints away down the street, but it does happen.
-It’s good to know that such crimes are rare when considering how safe is Cuba, and street crimes such as these are not a common occurrence.
-It’s a strange contradiction, how Cuba can feel all rather madcap on one hand, and yet on the other, you do see a fair number of police patrolling the streets.
-Having said that, you should still take the proper precautions and never leave your bag or valuables unattended and where your backpack on your front and your shoulder bag slung across your body not to one side.
+It’s good to know that petty street crimes are rare in Cuba and are not a common occurrence.
+It’s a strange contradiction, how Cuba can feel all rather madcap on one hand and yet on the other, you do see a fair number of police patrolling the streets.
+Having said that, you should still take the proper precautions.
+Such as to never leave your bag or valuables unattended and where your backpack on your front and your shoulder bag slung across your body not to one side.

 If you are still concerned about the possibility of pickpockets and other occurrences such as these, you can of course invest in a travel money belt that is concealed beneath your clothing.
 In all honesty, such a precaution is unlikely to be necessary in Cuba, but if you go with this option, consider the accessibility of whichever belt you choose.
 Remember that Cuba is a cash-based society, and so you will need to access your money numerous times each day.
 So essentially, you don’t want to choose one that needs to be removed each time before it can be unzipped.

-Are you the type of lady who likes to wear her jewels everywhere, or a guy who can’t leave the house without strapping on his expensive watch?
+Are you the type of person who likes to wear their jewellery everywhere, or a who can’t leave the house without strapping on an expensive watch?
 This might be a habit you’ll want to break in Cuba.
 As mentioned, actual street crime is rare and so it’s not as though you’ll be targeted for robbery on the basis of the perceived price of your accessories, but it’s more a case of standing out too much, since this type of fashion is a rarity in Cuba.
 Some of this has to do with the fact that the average yearly income in Cuba is low when compared to most other countries in the region of a comparable size, and so such accessories are generally deemed unnecessary.

 Not Con Artists, Just Annoying

-When wondering how safe is Cuba while you’re in the actual country, you might become suspicious of the overly friendly locals who approach you when you’re walking down the street.
-They’re personable, chatty, and for some people this might trigger a warning.
-Don’t worry, they’re not con artists or attempting to lure you somewhere unsafe.
-But they are certainly trying to lure you somewhere.
+However don’t worry, they’re not con artists or attempting to lure you somewhere unsafe.
 They’re touts, and their motive is to get you to visit a certain bar, restaurant, or entertainment venue (and they’re often paid on the basis of how many people they deliver).
 So while this is not an attempted crime, it can be rather annoying.
 A polite “no” should be all you need though.

 How Safe is Cuba?
 A Final Word

 Cuba is a relatively safe destination, but like any destination, Cuba is never going to be entirely free of crime.
 Happily, the level of crime happens to be much lower than in many other tourist destinations around the world.
 You still need to take the proper precautions, and so you’re not going to stroll down the street with your bag wide open and all your valuables on display.
 If you find yourself in a situation you feel to be unsafe, simply walk away in the other direction.
 No need to be polite.
-Sometimes it can be mindful to take a taxi back to your accommodation instead of walking through the dark streets.
-But this is more to prevent you from becoming lost, as opposed to something unfortunate happening.
+Sometimes it can be better to take a taxi back to your accommodation instead of walking through the dark streets.
+But this is more to stop you from becoming lost, as opposed to something unfortunate happening.